Zach-Deladev/js-code-snippets/README.md

 ![alt text](/media/regform-wireframe.png)
 Form features:

-- Closing popups
+- Closing popups - Event listeners are added to the red 'X' buttons of the login and registration forms, allowing users to close the popups when the buttons are clicked.

-- Form switching
+- Form switching - Event listeners are also added to the anchor tags at the bottom of the login and registration forms, allowing users to switch between the two forms by clicking the links.

-- Login form validation
+- Login form validation - For the purpose of this assignment, a demo email and password are used to validate the login form.
+If the entered credentials match the demo values, the form is submitted, and the user is redirected to their dashboard.

-- Registration form validation
+- Registration form validation - The registration form includes several input fields, each with specific validation requirements.
+The form uses regular expressions to validate the user's input in real-time, adding 'valid' or 'invalid' classes to the input fields accordingly.
+Upon successful validation, the form is submitted, and the user is redirected to a thank you page.

 4. Hero section: The hero section consists of a large image and accompanying text.
 As this assignment is focused on the form validation and Navigation bar, each page only consists of a simple hero section with the relevant heading.